R2Northstar/NorthstarWiki/docs/faq.md

 A: The answer is obvious, No!
 Northstar does not support piracy of any kind.\
 If you want to use Northstar you'll have to purchase Titanfall 2 either from Steam/Origin/EA Desktop App or use a subscription service like Gamepass PC and EA Play.

-### Q: Why are there no Attrition / Frontier Defense servers?
+### Q: Where is Frontier Defense?

-A: AI movement (including grunts, autotitans, etc) currently does not work.
-Since AI is intrinsic to these modes, they are currently unavailable
+A: Frontier Defense is currently in development and will be available in a release when it's finished.